 Climate change is a global systemic risk (pdf), one that UC Investments incorporates into our investment decisions.

-We invest in new opportunities that advance climate solutions.
-Since 2015, UC Investments has committed just over $1 billion to sustainable investments, including renewable energy projects in the US, Canada, India, Japan and Ireland, totaling over 1.7 gigawatts of new solar, wind and geothermal electricity and battery storage.
+We also invest in new private markets opportunities– through venture capital, growth equity, infrastructure or related fund vehicles - that advance climate solutions.
+Since 2015, UC Investments has committed over $1 billion to sustainable investments, including renewable energy projects in the US, Canada, India, Japan and Ireland, totaling over 2.7 gigawatts of new solar, wind and geothermal electricity and battery storage (as of 2022).